SGLI vs Private Life Insurance for Military Families

 SGLI Coverage and Cost Breakdown

-• Death from any cause, 24/7, on or off duty — including combat
+- Death from any cause, 24/7, on or off duty — combat included

-• Coverage continues for 120 days after separation at no cost
+- Coverage continues 120 days post-separation at zero cost

-• Automatic enrollment unless you opt down or out
+- Automatic enrollment unless you actively opt down or out

-• Dependent children covered at $10,000 each, at no additional cost
+- Dependent children covered at $10,000 each, no extra charge

 What SGLI Does Not Cover

-The gaps matter.
-Once you leave the military, SGLI ends.
-You have 240 days to convert to VGLI — Veterans’ Group Life Insurance — but VGLI rates are significantly higher and increase with age.
-At age 40, VGLI costs $92 per month for $400,000 in coverage.
-At age 50, it’s $194 per month.
-There’s no medical underwriting required, which is valuable if you have service-connected conditions, but healthy veterans often overpay.
+The gaps are real.
+SGLI ends when your service does.
+You get 240 days to convert over to VGLI — Veterans’ Group Life Insurance — but VGLI rates climb hard with age.
+At 40, VGLI runs $92 per month for $400,000 in coverage.
+At 50, that’s $194 per month.
+No medical underwriting is required, which genuinely matters if you’ve got service-connected conditions.
+Healthy veterans, though?
+They’re often just overpaying.

 Private Term Life — What It Actually Costs

-Here are real sample quotes pulled in May 2024 for 20-year term policies at $500,000 in coverage.
-These are from Banner Life and Pacific Life — both A-rated carriers frequently used by military families:
+These are real sample quotes pulled in May 2024 — 20-year term policies at $500,000 in coverage from Banner Life and Pacific Life, both A-rated carriers that military families use regularly:

 E-5, Age 28, Non-Smoker, Preferred Health Rating